devflhz/apprentice/blog/content/articles/week-2/myth-of-the-genius-programmer.md

 # Don't hide

-Wanting to be successful is something people strive for, but in otder to be successful we have to make some mistakes first.
-We all make mistakes and we've all been taught to hide them, mistakes are perceived as weaknesses and we don't want to look weak before others.
+Wanting to be successful is something people strive for, but in order to be successful we must make some mistakes first.
+We all make mistakes and we've all been taught to hide them; mistakes are perceived as weaknesses, and we don't want to look weak before others.

-When we are working with a team, mistakes are important, is what helps others not only see us a human beings, but also, mistakes can be a good way to learn from each other and prevent us from making the same mistakes again.
+When we are working with a team, mistakes are important, is what helps others not only see us a human being, but also, mistakes can be a good way to learn from each other and prevent us from making the same mistakes again.

 # Be vulnerable